 These nutrients also provide antimicrobial functions, keeping the head clean of harmful bacteria.
 They help calm the overproduction of testosterone on the scalp (which could be causing hair loss) and improves scalp circulation.

 Nettle's unique support of new hair growth makes it desirable.
 Fortunately, it's also easy to find.
 But harvesting it yourself can be troublesome.

 Getting Started on Regrowing Your Hair

-Sure, grabbing your favorite pair of gardening gloves, some protective pants, and a bag to collect fresh nettle out in the backyard is a wonderful way to spend the day.
-But it is tedious and you might get stung.
-If you're not up for the exciting experience of harvest, you could always buy some nettle extract instead.
+Sure, grabbing your favorite pair of gardening gloves and a bag to collect fresh nettle out in the backyard is a wonderful way to spend the day.
+But it is tedious, and you might get stung.
+If you're not up for the experience of the harvest, you could always buy nettle extract instead.
 With the extract, you can formulate your own personal care routines.
 But, again, gathering all the ingredients and develop a well-rounded formula for hair that works will take some time, trial, and error.

 We've made getting nettle benefits easy!
 We paired all-natural nettle alongside other synergistic ingredients in our hair care products.
 It's already waiting for you in both the shampoo and conditioner in our collection.

 With our cleanly sourced natural ingredients, your hair growth will be boosted, your health will be supported, and your day will feel fresh.

 1. Kregiel, D., Pawlikowska, E., & Antolak, H. (2018).
 Urtica spp.: Ordinary Plants with Extraordinary Properties.
 Molecules (Basel, Switzerland), 23(7), 1664. https://doi.org/10.3390/molecules23071664